mduckham/SMURF/README.md

 - GeoSPARQL endpoint
 - Map view to show the GeoSPARQL results on map

 You can access the public URL link for the map in [here](https://staging.d7eba651akmya.amplifyapp.com/).
+Currently the dashboard is inactive, but to check user interaction with our web query visualisation dashbaord watch this [video](https://www.youtube.com/watch?v=TlwnLCJ4Isg).
+For more info please contact the listed contributours below.

 ![Vis_Query_Dashboard](VisualisationDashboard/Vis_Query_Dashboard.png)